Samford University Bishop Guild Invitational

 Things to be aware of:

 1) My decisions are always neutral and unbiased to the degree that I can make them.
-Feel free to email me or ask any questions after the debate if you have any questions.
+Feel free to email me or ask any questions after the debate.

 2) I am most likely to vote for a team that uses reliable evidence and demonstrates clear understanding of the topic.